awesammcoder/awesammcoder.github.io/projects/README.md

 # :trophy: Projects
 > The following below are list of my handled and has contributed projects.
 Technologies used are also stated each below, and the official site if applicable.

-!> **Disclaimer!** All information, representations, links, or other messages my be changed by the current project manager at any time without prior notice.
-Stated technologies are used by the time i was handling each projects.
+!> **Disclaimer!** All information, representations, links, codes, or other messages my be changed by the current project manager at any time without prior notice.
+Stated technologies are used by that time i was handling each projects.

 ___